ANIMESH2K03/amazon_layout-only-HTML-CSS-/readme.md

 # this is a basic layout of amazon.

-# in this project i practice HTML & CSS .
+- use git and github together first time.

-# use git and github together first time.
+- i practice HTML & CSS .

-# thankyou for visiting my github account.
+- thankyou for visiting my github account.